-The Findlay Tank historical estimates were prepared by SRK consulting and BRS, Inc. respectively, well-known mineral exploration and mining consulting firms using the standards of CIM Inferred Mineral Resources.
+The Findlay Tank historical estimates was prepared by BRS, Inc., a well-known mineral exploration and mining consulting firm using the standards of CIM Inferred Mineral Resources.
 Thus, the Company considers the historical estimate to be reliable.

-The Company intends to work with the same groups to complete sufficient verification drilling to bring the historical estimate to a Current Mineral Resource.
+The Company intends to work with the same group to complete sufficient verification drilling to bring the historical estimate to a Current Mineral Resource.